shobhitsinghal624/magento2-s3/README.md

 ### Easy to use

 This extension is easy to use with little configuration!
-You only need to follow four steps (and one of them is simply to create a copy of your images as a precaution) to get up and running!
+You only need to follow a few simple steps (and one of them is simply to create a copy of your images as a precaution) to get up and running!

 ### Sync all your media images